Universal Access to Early Childhood Education

 There are no payments made directly to families under the National Partnership as the payments are made to state and territory governments to support the achievement of this initiative.

-Is early childhood learning free under the National Partnership?
+Is preschool free under the National Partnership?

 You can find more information about the National Partnership on the Department of Education and Training website.